photoprism/photoprism-docs/docs/developer-guide/setup.md

 **Step 4:** Build the frontend in watch mode:

 The Go webserver will serve static assets in addition to providing the backend API.
-The static assets can automatically built whenever you change a file.
+The static assets can be automatically built whenever you change a file.
 In a new terminal window, outside the Docker container, run:

 ```
 make dep-js